Italian Social Republic: Army

 On 26 December 1944, several sizeable RSI military units, including elements of the 4th Italian "Monterosa Division" Alpine Division and the 3rd Italian "San Marco" Marine Division, participated in Operation Winter Storm.
-This was a combined German and Italian offensive against the 92nd Infantry Division.
+This was a combined German and Italian offensive against the United States Army's 92nd Infantry Division.
 The battle was fought in the Apennines.
 While limited in scale, this was a successful offensive and the RSI units did their part.

-The RSI military was under the command of General Alfredo Guzzoni while Field Marshal Rodolfo Graziani, the former governor-general of Italian Libya, was the RSI's Minister of Defense and commander-in-chief of the German Army Group Liguria.
+The RSI military was under the command of General Alfredo Guzzoni while Field Marshal Rodolfo Graziani, the former governor-general of Italian Libya, was the RSI's Minister of Defense and commander-in-chief of the combined German-Italian Army Group Liguria.
 Mussolini, as Duce and head of state of RSI assumed supreme command over all military forces of the RSI.

 In February 1945, the 92nd Infantry Division again came up against RSI units.
 This time it was Bersaglieri of the 1st Italian "Italia" Infantry Division.
 The Italians successfully halted the United States division's advance.

 However, the situation continued to deteriorate for the Axis forces on Gothic Line.
-By mid-April, the final Allied offensive in Italy had led German defences to collapse.
-At the end of that month, the last remaining troops of RSI were bottled up along with two Wehrmacht Divisions at Collecchio by 1st Brazilian Division being forced to surrender after some days of fighting.
+By mid-April 1945, the final Allied offensive in Italy had led German defences to collapse.
+At the end of that month, the last remaining troops of RSI were bottled up along with two Wehrmacht divisions at Collecchio by 1st Brazilian Division, being forced to surrender after some days of fighting.

 On 29 April, Graziani surrendered and was present at Caserta when a representative of German General Heinrich von Vietinghoff-Scheel signed the unconditional instrument of surrender for all Axis forces in Italy, but since the Allies had never recognised the RSI Graziani's signature was not required at Caserta.
-The surrender was to take effect on 2 May; Graziani ordered the RSI forces under his command to lay down their arms on 1 May.
+The surrender was to take effect on 2 May; Graziani ordered all RSI forces under his command to lay down their arms on 1 May.

 Air Force

-The National Republican Air Force (Aeronautica Nazionale Repubblicana or ANR) was the air force of Italian Social Republic and also the air unit of National Republican Army in World War II.
-Its tactical organization was: 3 Fighter Groups, 1 Air Torpedo Bomber Group, 1 Bomber Group and other Transport and minor units.
-The ANR worked closely with German Air Force (Luftwaffe) in Northern Italy, even if the Germans unsuccessfully tried to disband the ANR forcing its pilots to enlist in the Luftwaffe.
+The National Republican Air Force (Aeronautica Nazionale Repubblicana or ANR) was the air force of Italian Social Republic and also the air unit of National Republican Army.
+It was organized into three fighter groups, one torpedo bomber group, one bomber group, and other transport and minor units.
+The ANR worked closely with the German Air Force (Luftwaffe) in Northern Italy.

-In 1944, after the withdrawal of all German fighter units in the attempt to stop the increased Allied offensive on the German mainland, ANR fighter groups were left alone and heavily outnumbered to face the massive Allied air offensive over Northern Italy.
-In the operation time of 1944 and 1945, the ANR managed to shoot down 262 Allied aircraft with the loss of 158 in action.
+In 1944, after the withdrawal of all German fighter units for home air defense over Germany, ANR fighter groups were left alone and heavily outnumbered to face the massive Allied air offensive over Northern Italy.
+During 1944 and 1945, the ANR shot down 262 Allied aircraft for the loss in action of 158 of its own.